-The scheme lies within the boundary of Falkirk Council, which has three Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'Grangemouth', lies approx. 4.5 km southeast of the scheme and has been declared for sulphur dioxide (SO2).
+The scheme lies within the boundary of the Midlothian Council, which has no Air Quality Management Areas (AQMAs) within its administrative boundary, and East Lothian Council which has one AQMA.
+The nearest AQMA, 'High Street, Musselburgh', lies within the East Lothian administrative boundary approx. 3 km north of the scheme and has been declared for nitrogen dioxide (NO2).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1 km of the scheme.
+One site is registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1 km of the scheme.
+Details of the site are as follows:

-Baseline air quality is mainly influenced by vehicles travelling along the M9 and nearby M876.
-Secondary sources are likely derived from day-to-day urban activities and agricultural land management activities.
+Smeaton Recycling Centre (waste and waste-water management) (0.5 km north).
+Baseline air quality within the study area is mainly influenced by vehicles travelling along the trunk road.
+Secondary sources are likely derived from vehicles travelling along the A720 and local road network, and day-to-day agricultural land management activities.